tonethar/IGME-330-Spring-2022/projects/p1-final.md

     - storing object literals in `localStorage` is covered here - [Web Apps 9 - WebStorage API - Storing Objects with Web Storage](https://github.com/tonethar/IGME-230-Master/blob/master/notes/web-apps-9.md#iii-storing-objects-with-web-storage)
     - we also covered it in the [Week 6A `localStorage` demo](../weekly/06A.md#iv-localstorage-demo)

-2) The app must have a 4th web component - and it must be `<app-navbar>` - the navbar must have "you are here" cues such as bold text
+2) The app must have a 4th web component - and it must be `<app-navbar>` - this navbar must have "you are here" cues such as bold text

 3) The app must use `fetch()` instead of `XHR`